 Total War: Shogun 2

-While other Total War games on this list have more units, grander settings, and greater scope, Shogun 2 is the most cohesive of Creative Assembly’s titles.
+While other Total War games on this list have more units, grand strategy settings, and greater scope, Shogun 2 is the most cohesive of Creative Assembly’s titles.
 Instead of globetrotting conquest, there are frantic attempts to unify Japan, which can make the game seem small but it’s not.

 In fact, the narrow focus is what makes this game a rich, absolutely immersive experience, with an amazing campaign during one of the most haunting moments in the series.
 Shogun 2 also fixes numerous traditional problems in Total War.
 The A.I. now knows how to ride boats and expands destructively the more difficult the game gets.
 Clans seem distant.